Gomez suffers injury on England duty as Liverpool defensive crisis worsens | Goal.com

 The centre-back went down during a training session at St George’s Park on Wednesday, with fears the 23-year-old could now face a lengthy spell on the sidelines.

-England boss Gareth Southgate is set to update on the severity of the problem later today, but there are concerns that the issue is a serious one which will keep Gomez out beyond his country’s upcoming fixtures.
+England boss Gareth Southgate is set to update on the severity of the problem later on Wednesday, but there are concerns that the issue is a serious one which will keep Gomez out beyond his country’s upcoming fixtures.

 That will come as a body blow to Jurgen Klopp, whose options in defence are already severely limited at this early stage of the campaign.

-Klopp lost Virgil van Dijk, his No 1 centre-back, to a ruptured anterior cruciate ligament last month.
+Klopp lost Virgil van Dijk, his number one centre-back, to a ruptured anterior cruciate ligament last month.
 Fabinho, asked to fill in for the Dutchman, then suffered a hamstring issue a week later and is yet to return to full training.

 Trent Alexander-Arnold added to the problems on Sunday, limping out of the Reds’ 1-1 draw at Manchester City with a calf pull.
 The 21-year-old is likely to be missing for up to four weeks.